-- Overall functions of municipal transformation and organizational development include: - Assisting with the development of necessary policies across all depts. and ensure effective implementation thereof. - o Creating a conducive climate for all employees and councillors, - Establishing systems that are enablers of improved performance for all departments thereby contributing maximally towards improved organizational performance. - Creating a committed and highly productive workforce for improved delivery of basic services to our communities
+- Overall functions of municipal transformation and organizational development include: - o Assisting with the development of necessary policies across all depts. and ensure effective implementation thereof. - o Creating a conducive climate for all employees and councillors, - Establishing systems that are enablers of improved performance for all departments thereby contributing maximally towards improved organizational performance. - o Creating a committed and highly productive workforce for improved delivery of basic services to our communities

 3.6.1.
-2023/2024 STRATEGIC RISKS
+DRAFT 2024/2025 STRATEGIC RISKS